 Acta Neurobiologiae Experimentalis, Volume 76 , ISSUE 3, 182–191

 decision-making, patients and healthcare professionals work as partners to find the best treatment.
 Shared decision-making incorporates patient preferences, values, circumstances, and goals, and healthcare professionals provide information on evidence-based treatment options.
 Finally, the parties arrive at a consensus on preferred treatment (11).
 A systematic review of the rationale for shared decision-making report that it is a process activating patients to take control in their lives.
 This process

-Scandinavian Journal of Child and Adolescent Psychiatry and Psychology , 139–148
+Scandinavian Journal of Child and Adolescent Psychiatry and Psychology, Volume 8 , 139–148

 Logistics activities are present in different business functions, which is why unified decision making in logistics has a significant effect on the organization of logistics processes in companies.
 Scientific literature highlights various aspects of logistics decision making, but so far, no survey has been conducted that can accurately illustrate the effect of centralized logistics and the effect of the level of logistics knowledge of employees from other departments on unified decision making

 Transport Problems, Volume 15 , ISSUE 3, 117–126

 Data Envelopment Analysis (DEA) is a relatively new method, a nonparametric technique used nowadays to evaluate the efficiency of the Decision-Making Units.
 Using this method, the Decision-Making Units can be compared between each other and the most effective ones can be found.
 Using the DEA method, the performance of a logistic company with twelve warehouses as DMUs is evaluated in this paper.
 "DEA Excel Solver" user program was used to solve the problem.